Get a DemoStart Free TrialSign In

 logit (1) The Logit.io platform provides a scalable alternative to Datadog by offering affordable log management, infrastructure monitoring and application performance monitoring within a single centralised data platform that offers easy to understand and fully transparent billing.

-Compared to Datadog, Logit.io is currently rated 5 out of 5 stars on Software Advice compared to Datadog’s 4.5 score.
+When compared as a Datadog alternative, Logit.io is currently rated 5 out of 5 stars on Software Advice compared to Datadog’s 4.5 score.
 The Logit.io platform also includes hosting for the following fully-managed open-source software: ELK (consisting of Elasticsearch, Logstash & Kibana), Grafana & Open Distro for Elasticsearch.

 Key Features: